Segnaly-2021/CV_Image-Classification/README.md

       git clone https://github.com/Segnaly-2021/CV_Image-Classification.git
 - Step 2:

     The second step is to build the image.
-To do so is to pull the corresponding container image from docker Hub:
+To do so you can pull the corresponding container image from docker Hub:

       docker pull alysegnane/im-classif:modif-ver-resnet
 - Step 3: